getsolus/help-center-docs/docs/packaging/packaging-changes.md

 ### May

+#### Remove 'Test Plan' and 'Checklist' from commit messages

+- These are no longer needed in commit messages.
+- They must still be included in the pull request description.

 #### Add Rust macros to package.yml

 - We now have macros for building Rust packages.
 Example: `%cargo_build`.
 Rust packages should be switched to use the new macros as they are updated.